dotzenith/blog/content/posts/setting-up-ddns-with-cloudflare/index.md

 ---
-title: How to set up Dynamic DNS for Cloudflare
+title: How to set up Dynamic DNS with Cloudflare
 date: 2023-10-21T19:07:47-04:00
 description: Because paying for a static IP is expensive
 ---